ldstep/ldstepweblog/src/notes.md

 ---

+June 17, 2026, at 12:20:46 PM

+I installed [Google AI Edge Gallery](https://developers.google.com/edge/gallery) on my iPhone.
+I'm not entirely sure how useful it'll be yet, but it works as expected.

+My experience on the MacBook Pro was a different story.
+It was a disappointment.
+Several features failed to work, and the app kept freezing, forcing me to force quit.

+I uninstalled it for now.
+I still love the idea of local AI, so I'll probably give it another shot down the road once it gets some updates.

+---

 June 15, 2026, at 4:18:56 PM

 This morning, I was wondering why I don't use BBEdit for more than managing this blog and working with scripts.
 I concluded that one of the reasons is the limited number of available themes; by default, there are none that I particularly like.
 Looking for something to do this morning, I asked Gemini if it could create BBEdit themes for me, and the answer was yes.
 So now I have Nord and Everforest dark themes.
 I plan to tweak them a little, but it's a good start.